YINI-lang/YINI-spec/YINI spec.md

 # YINI specification version 1.0 Alpha
 ## Revision 1.0.0

 `YINI` is a configuration file format, it stands for **Y**et another **INI** markup language.
-It consists of plain text with a simple syntax and structure comprising of key–value(s) pairs organized in sections.
+It consists of plain text with a simple syntax and structure, comprising of Key–Value pairs and Key-List pairs, organized in sections.

+Recommended filename extension for a YINI file is `.yini`.

 A short YINI document looks like the following.
 ```yini